AviatrixSystems/Docs/HowTos/site2cloud_cacert.rst

 On the external device side, you:

-- generate a CA certificate
+- obtain the IPsec VPN gateway device certificate
-- export the certificate for use in the Site2Cloud configuration
+- export the Trusted Root CA certificate for use in the Site2Cloud configuration
 - import the Aviatrix CA certificate (downloaded from the CA Certificate tab)
 - use the information in the downloaded Site2Cloud configuration file to configure your tunnels/interfaces

 On the Aviatrix side, you:

 - configure the Site2Cloud connection

   - select the remote certificate (generated from the external device) when prompted
-  - enter the remote identifier when prompted (depends on the external device; for example, for Palo Alto VM-Series firewall it could be the text in the Local Identification field)
+  - enter the remote identifier when prompted (depends on the external device; typically the Remote Identifier is the value of the common name or subject field in the device)

 - export the Aviatrix CA certificate
 - download the Site2Cloud configuration you just created, to use when configuring tunnels/interfaces on your external device